pearcej/cppds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

       |blank|

-      -  :10: Correct.
+      -  :10: Correct because 26 = 1x26^1.
-         :x: You may need to modify the baseConverter function, or simply find a pattern in the conversion of bases.
+         :x: No. You might want to modify the baseConverter function, or simply find a pattern in the conversion of bases.